reflectivity/reflectivity.github.io/info/reflectometers.md

 | [SINQ, PSI](https://www.psi.ch/en/sinq) | Switzerland | Narziss | Vertical | Yes | No |

-## Table of X-ray reflectometry instruments
+## Table of Synchrotron X-ray reflectometry instruments

 At synchrotron and free electron laser Light Sources there are many instruments that are specialised for X-ray reflectometry.
 Please find a list of suggestions below.
 For a complete list of all x-ray scattering beamlines in Europe please visit, [Way For Light](https://www.wayforlight.eu/en/catalogue?Techniques=1394) database.